guysqr/ha-wordpress-aws/README.md

 ## Setting up the AWS infrastructure

 Here's what we're going to build (well, almost - I'm expecting you already have the database set up.
-If not, you'll have to do that separately...)
+If not, you'll have to do that separately...note also you will need to have created an empty database for WordPress to write to...)

 ![What we'll build](diagram.png "AWS architecture")